Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 Passive or active bribery is a corruption crime defined by the Criminal Code, which prescribes two to 12 years of imprisonment and a fine for:

-- a any public official who directly or indirectly requests or receives an improper advantage, or accepts the promise of such an advantage, for himself or herself or others, even if this occurs outside the function of the official’s office or before the office has been assumed; and
+- any public official who directly or indirectly requests or receives an improper advantage, or accepts the promise of such an advantage, for himself or herself or others, even if this occurs outside the function of the official's office or before the office has been assumed; and

-- b any private person who offers or promises an improper advantage to a public official to induce the latter to perform, omit or delay any official act.
+- any private person who offers or promises an improper advantage to a public official to induce the latter to perform, omit or delay any official act.

 Influence peddling is also penalised under the Criminal Code, which establishes two to five years of imprisonment and a fine for anyone who requests, requires, charges or obtains, for himself or herself or others, an advantage or promise of advantage, under the pretext of influencing an act committed by a public official in the exercise of his or her function.